Multiwave COVID-19 Prediction from Social Awareness using Web Search and Mobility Data

-\textbf{Time series models:} Existing COVID-19 time series models cover multiple types such as auto-regressive integrated moving average (ARIMA) \cite{kufel2020arima}, and long short-term memory (LSTM) \cite{chimmula2020time,jo2020condlstm}.
+Existing COVID-19 time series models cover multiple types such as auto-regressive integrated moving average (ARIMA) \cite{kufel2020arima}, and long short-term memory (LSTM) \cite{chimmula2020time,jo2020condlstm}.
 Moreover, biologists and engineering scientists focus on the relationship between fatality rate and biochemical indicators \cite{zhou2020not}, human mobility \cite{jo2020condlstm}.
 When it comes to urban district-level disease infection prediction, while the inter-district connections provide crucial pathways for both human movement and disease dissemination, these models are insufficient to capture such spatial dependency between different urban districts.
 In fact, the spatial dependency information enables us to deal with the data scarcity issue which may occur during the pandemic season.
 For instance, assume that we have sufficient mobility and social media data for district $\mathcal{A}$ and deficient data for district $\mathcal{B}$, and recognize strong mobility connections between districts $\mathcal{A}$ and $\mathcal{B}$.
-Considering the connections between the two districts helps to fully utilize the infection information and predict the infection cases in a global manner.
+Considering the connections between the two districts helps to fully utilize the infection information and predict the infection cases for both districts $\mathcal{A}$ and $\mathcal{B}$.